rweigel/phys260/Capacitance/Capacitance.md

 <img src="figures/Spherical.svg">

-Using Gauss's law and the fact that the electric field inside a conductor must be zero, show that
+Using Gauss's law and the fact that the electric field inside a conductor must be zero show that

 1. there can be no charge on the inner surface of the inner conductor,